 Ideally you need a separate fridge for your personal food, but if this isn’t possible you should be clear about which foods are for your business and make sure there’s no cross-contamination.

 Pets should be kept out of the kitchen and food preparation areas.
 Children shouldn’t be allowed in the kitchen while food is being prepared.

 The Food Standards Agency has lots of resources that you can use for your home baking business, including the Safer food, better business pack, which is based on hazard analysis and critical control point (HACCP) principles.

-We also have a guide to health and safety for restaurants, catering and hospitality businesses, which might be useful for your cake business (there's a section on managing coronavirus risk, too).
+We also have a guide to health and safety for restaurants, catering and hospitality businesses, which might be useful for your cake business.

 Another regulation when you’re starting your cake business is that you’re required to register your premises with the local authority’s environmental health service at least 28 days before you start trading.
 This doesn’t cost you anything and your registration can’t be refused.
 Someone will come to your home and check your food preparation area.
 To get contact details for your local authority, use the food business registration tool.